group-15-dd2480/Assignment-2/readme.md

 # Assignment 2 - CI Server - Group 15

 The purpose of the project is creating a small continous integration (CI) server for github repositories.
 The CI server will only contain the core features of CI integration, that being building, testing, and reporting results.

 A webhook is configured to send push event notifications to our server, which triggers a build of the associated repository.
-The code is checked using `mvn test` and the results are reported using the Github Status API.
+The code is checked using `mvn test` and `mvn package`, the results are reported using the Github Status API.

 ## How to Build and Test